m3tamorphosis/m3tamorphosis/README.md

 **Business Data Analytics Intern (OJT)**
 📍 *Department of Budget and Management (DBM), Manila (Feb 2025 – May 2025)*

-- Supported data-driven initiatives and financial reporting as part of the Business Data Analytics Team (BDAT)
+- Supported data-driven initiatives and financial reporting as part of the Business Data Analytics Team (BDAL)
 - Cleaned and transformed government financial data, including converting PDF reports into structured datasets
 - Analyzed national budget and banking data to generate insights
 - Built interactive Power BI dashboards for budget utilization, fund distribution, and KPIs